 One of the main talking points on the forced-birth right is that fertilized eggs are people.
 What they are doing is begging the question on when life starts and when personhood should be identified.
 This isn’t the result of some deep well thought argument, it’s a claim made without an argument.
-They are then claiming that the only thing the law must do is enforce a woman’s obligation to carry an embryo to term.
+When pushed about this right to life, they will inevitably default that it starts and ends with the law enforcing a woman’s obligation to carry an embryo to term.

 Here’s the thing that is not discussed enough: they do not actually think fertilized eggs are people.
 When you push them, they will reassert the claim but they will not defend it.
 And why would they?
 It is a claim that is logically, morally and scientifically bankrupt.
 Why would they try to actually defend it?
 This is a cynical tactic made by huge liars acting in bad faith.
 I refuse to accept this claim and so should you.

 You may have seen a Trolly Problem before.
 The canonical one shows a track with rail switch.
 A person is then given a choice to do nothing and allow five people to be run over or pull the switch and a single person is killed.
 You are presented with question-is it an acceptable sacrifice to kill one person by your actions to save five people who would be killed by your inaction.

 In this case if you do nothing 1000 embryos will be destroyed.
 You can save these 1000 unique humans by diverting the trolly to run over a single baby.
 Is a single baby an acceptable sacrifice to save 1000 embryos?

 Let’s change that up.